 What exactly is the Holy Hour for Life?

-The Holy Hour For Life will resume on the third Thursday of the month, beginning on October 15 from 7 pm - 8 pm.
-Please consider visiting Our Lord in the Most Blessed Sacrament to pray with Father James for the sanctity of life.
+The Holy Hour For Life will resume on the third Thursday of the month, beginning in the Fall of 2022.
+Please consider visiting Our Lord in the Most Blessed Sacrament to pray with members of our parish for the sanctity of life, marriage and religious liberty.

 Join us every 3rd Thursday of the month for the Holy Hour for Life at 7:00 p.m. in the Church.
 There is also time for private prayer and reflection.
 Here we pray before our Lord in the Blessed Sacrament for the intention of defending life from the moment of conception to natural death, the sanctity of marriage and for religious liberty.